mikebrady/sps-alsa-explore/README.md

 # sps-alsa-explore
 ## Purpose
-This command-line application scans for ALSA devices that can be used by Shairport Sync.
+This command-line application scans for `alsa` devices that can be used by Shairport Sync.

-It does this by attempting to open every ALSA device it can find for two-channel interleaved operation at frame rates that are multiples of 44100 with linear integer sample formats of 32, 24, 16 and 8 bits.
+It does this by attempting to open every `alsa` device it can find for two-channel interleaved operation at frame rates that are multiples of 44100 with linear integer sample formats of 32, 24, 16 and 8 bits.

 If successful, it lists any decibel-mapped mixers found on the device for possible use by Shairport Sync.